bhavyaGP/InterNet-Speed-Tester/README.md

 # Fast.com Speed Test

-This project is a simple web application for testing internet speed using Fast.com.
+This project is a simple web application for testing internet speed using Fast-cli npm library